 - Ability to understand things

-Suffolk also has specialist SEND provision for pupils whose educational difficulties mean that they require specialist provision.
+Education, health and care plans are only for children and young people who need a lot more support than their school or college can usually give them.
 The law for assessing children and young people with SEND has now changed.
 From September 1st 2014, pupils who require specialist provision can request an Education, Health and Care Plan (EHCP) which is produced following an Education, Health and Care Needs Assessment.
-Children and young people who, under the old system, have a Statement of SEN will be transferred to the new system over the next 3 and a half years.
+Children and young people who, under the old system who had a statement of SEN, have been or are being transferred to the new system.

-The Special Needs Officers play a leading role in the management of casework for children with special educational needs and contribute to county initiatives.
+The Family Services Co-ordinators play a leading role in the management of casework for children with special educational needs and contribute to county initiatives.
 Much of the work arises from their prime responsibility for management of the statutory assessment process which requires the establishment of good working relationships with professional staff in schools, in the support services and other agencies and, importantly, with parents.

 - A service of high quality is provided to all schools, parents/carers with special emphasis on the solution of problems;